BrunoWilkinson/markdown-cv/index.md

 ## Currently

-Working at Omeda Studio as a UI Engineer, C++
+Working at Omeda Studio as an UI Engineer, using Unreal Engine (C++/BP)

 ### Specialized in